Views on Ramakrishna: Christianity

 At the end of 1873 Ramakrishna started the practice of Christianity, when his devotee Shambu Charan Mallik read the Bible to him.
 According to Swami Saradananda's biography Sri Ramakrishna, the Great Master, Ramakrishna was filled with Christian thoughts for three days and no longer thought of going to the Kali temple.
 Ramakrishna described a vision in which a picture of the Madonna and Child became alive, and he had a vision in which Jesus merged with his body.
 In his own room amongst other divine pictures was one of Christ, and he burnt incense before it morning and evening.
 There was also a picture showing Jesus Christ saving St Peter from drowning in the water.
 Ramakrishna regarded Jesus as "the great Yogi".
-Ramakrishna's teachings and personality have been studied from the point of Christianity by scholars such as Romain Rolland, Paul Hourihan.
-Romain Rolland referred to Ramakrishna as the "younger brother of Christ".
+Ramakrishna's teachings and personality have been studied from the point of Christianity by scholars such as Romain Rolland and Paul Hourihan.
 Another book, Ramakrishna & Christ, the Supermystics: New Interpretations compares the life and spiritual beliefs of Ramakrishna with that of Jesus Christ.
 Francis X Clooney, a Roman Catholic priest and member of the Society of Jesus, writes that Ramakrishna's vision of Christ, "shows Christians like myself a way to respond to the mystery, beauty and holiness of non-Christian religious experiences".
 Religious scholar D.S.
 Sarma and Romain Rolland have noted similarities between Ramakrishna's mystic experiences and other religious personalities—St. Paul, Henry Suso—a German mystic of the 14th century, Richard Rolle of Hampole, and St. Teresa of Avila.